BettercareHealth/bettercare/child-healthcare/test-10.md

 	*	Tender abdomen with an enlarged liver.
 	*	Drowsiness.
 	*	Loss of appetite.
-18. Tick bite fever usually presents with:
+18. Tick-bite fever usually presents with:
 	*	A vesicular rash.
 	*	Severe headache.
 	*	Heart failure.
 	*	Dark urine.
-19. Tick bite fever in older children is best treated with:
+19. Tick-bite fever in older children is best treated with:
 	*	Penicillin.
 	*	Erythromycin.
 	*	Doxycycline.